reh119/OberonTaskManager/README.md

 For Sprint 2 I will begin my work by first fixing all existing bugs, then beginning work on refactoring parts of the code relating to solid principle violations.

+**Justin Jimenez**
+For Sprint 2 I would like to add more features to our current program, possibly edit an existing tasks or adding more details to the task.

 ***To be added***